Shaped by Our Customers. Guided by Our Community.

 • It’s a virtual model of our electricity grid that helps us plan for the future.
 It shows how electricity use may change and helps us target upgrades where they’re needed most, keeping the system reliable and cost-effective.

 • Through strategic planning and smart technology.
-Tools like the digital twin help us identify where upgrades are needed, while smart-grid systems like Kraken Flex help reduce stress during busy periods.
+Tools like the digital twin help us identify where upgrades are needed, while smart-grid systems like Kraken help reduce stress during busy periods.
 This ensures reliable electricity as our community grows.

 • NB Power supplies most of the electricity we deliver.
 Its goal of a net-zero grid by 2035, and the steps outlined in its Integrated Resource Plan, are central to our pathway toward cleaner energy.